St Jude logo

 Meaning and History

 St. Jude was so named after St. Jude Thaddeus, to whom comedian Danny Thomas prayed.
-The young entertainer was poor and asked the apostle several times to help him with money to support a family with a newborn child.
+The young entertainer was poor and asked the apostle several times for money to support a newborn child.
 He promised the saint that if he succeeded, he would build him a temple.
-When Danny became famous, he kept his word, but he did not build a building for services, but a hospital for children with cancer.
+When Danny became famous, he kept his word, but he did not build a service center; he built a hospital for children with cancer.

 Despite its name, St. Jude Children’s Research Hospital is not affiliated with any religious organization.
 It is a comprehensive cancer center that combines a research institute, a charitable foundation, and a hospital.
 Its sole purpose is to find new therapies to save children, which is reflected in its corporate logo.
 The image of a defenseless child perfectly captures the essence of the brand.